Anders Square

-The General Władysław Anders Square (Plac gen. Władysława Andersa), also known as the General Władysław Anders Park (Park gen. Władysława Andersa), is a garden square in Szczecin, Poland, in the neighbourhood of Centrum, within the Downtown district.
+General Władysław Anders Square (/pl/; Plac gen. Władysława Andersa), also known as General Władysław Anders Park (Park gen. Władysława Andersa), is a garden square in Szczecin, Poland, in the neighbourhood of Centrum, within the Downtown district.
 It is located between Więckowskiego, Śląska, Bałuki, Św.
 Wojciecha Streets, and the Victory Square.
 The area was originally founded in 1846 as a military cemetery, which was eventually closed for burials in the 1900s, and torn down and turned in a garden square in 1945.
+To the south, it borders the Church of the Holiest Heart of Our Lord, a modernist Roman Catholic parish church dating to 1919, with the elements of Baroque Revival and Romanesque Revival architectural elements.

 History

-The memorial to the victims of a prisoner-of-war camp of Franco-Prussian War, the last remaining part of the former cemetery.
+The memorial to the victims of a prisoner-of-war camp of the Franco-Prussian War, which forms the last relict after the former cemetery located in place of the Anders Square.

-On 25 March 1846, on the premises of the Fort William, was founded a cemetery for its soldiers.
-It was originally referred to as the Garnison Churchyard (Garnison Kirchhof), and later became known as the Old Military Cemetery (Alter Militärfriedhof, Alter Militär Kirchhof).
-Originally it reached to the Victory Square to the north, and was later additionally expanded to the northwest.
+On 25 March 1846, a cemetery was founded on the premises of Fort William, being dedicated to the burials of its soldiers.
+It was originally referred to as the Garrison Churchyard (Garnison Kirchhof), and later became known as the Old Military Cemetery (Alter Militärfriedhof, Alter Militär Kirchhof).
+Originally, it reached to the Victory Square to the north, and was later additionally expanded to the northwest.

-In 1871, there were buried 104 soldiers the French Army, that died in the local prisoner-of-war camp during the Franco-Prussian War.
-In 1877, Friedrich Graf von Wrangel (1784–1877), a general field marshal of the Prussian Army, became the most notable person to be buried at the cemetery.
+In 1871, 104 soldiers of the French Army, who died in the prisoner-of-war camp, located outside the city, during the Franco-Prussian War.
+In 1877, Friedrich Graf von Wrangel (1784–1877), a general field marshal of the Prussian Army, was buried at the cemetery, being the most notable people to be laid there.

-Following the deconstruction of the Fort William in 1886, the city had planned a new road layout in the area.
-Bogurodzicy Street was extended to Św.
+Following the deconstruction of Fort William in 1886, the city had planned a new road layout in the area.
+The current Bogurodzicy Street was extended to Św.
 Wojciecha Street, while it in turn was extended to the Victory Square.
 To accommodate those changes, the eastern part of the cemetery was demolished.
-In 1890, nearby was opened the St. John the Baptist Basilica, and in 1893, the Obstetrics Institute (now a children's hospital).
+In 1890, St. John the Baptist Basilica was built next to the cemetery, and in 1893, the Obstetrics Institute (now a children's hospital) was opened nearby.

 The Church of the Holiest Heart of Our Lord, built in 1919.

 The cemetery was closed for new burials around the year 1900.
 In 1906, the southern portion of the cemetery was removed, to make room for the construction of the Church of the Holiest Heart of Our Lord, which lasted from 1913 to 1919.
+It was built in the modernist style with the elements of the Baroque Revival and Romanesque Revival architectural elements, and originally served as the temple for the military garrison.
 Over 500 graves were relocated to the remaining part of the cemetery.
-By 1914, most graves were removed altogether, with only those in central portion, including the ones belonging to the Wrangel family, remaining.
-Currently, the memorial to the prisoners of war is the only remaining part of the cemetery.
+By 1914, most graves were removed altogether, with only those in its central portion, including the ones belonging to the Wrangel family, remaining.
+Currently, the memorial to the prisoners of war is the only remaining relict of the cemetery.